gustafla/assembly-widescreen-2022/devlog.md

 Also capturing it on video could be useful for taking screenshots etc.

 I may even retry adding soft shadows because the SDF should be fixed now.

+# 2022-08-04

+Apart from minor fixes and tweaks (and soft shadows for raymarch), my biggest hurdle by far was trying to get fullscreen to work on X11.
+It did finally work after an hour or so trying out everything I could think of.

+Now it's time to wrap this up and submit it to Assembly!